-Students may register for fewer modules than what is offered per year according to their personal time table and finances available, but not for more than one module that is presented during a specific semester on the same date and at the same time.
+Students may register for fewer modules than what is offered per year according to their personal time table and finances available.
 Should a clash of classes occur due to the fact that a student has to redo a module or because of credits obtained, preference should always be given to the module that might have a class activity for assessment on that specific day.
 An assessment through class activities that was missed because of a clash on the timetable could end in the student forfeiting the marks for such activities.
 Students must adhere to the pre-requisites indicated for specific modules (See Reg.
 F3).
 Information in this regard is obtainable at the BML office.